younanzhao/younanzhao.github.io/README.md

 ## Data

 The original BioVolume and Slope data are from EcoPart, where the data are collecting by UVP5 from different cruises.
+The data set consists of over 6,700 profiles from 119 cruises, collected from 2008 to 2020.
 The UVP instrument captures images of particles within a control volume as it is lowered in the water column, providing counts of particles with sizes ranging from different diameters.
 The UVP quantifies the abundance of particulate matter into size classes (bins), allowing to determine PSD as a function of depth.

 <img src="assets/IMG/UVP5.png" width=40%>